AuDHD Symptoms: When ADHD and Autism Co-occurs

 Accurate diagnosis of AuDHD should be done by a qualified professional, such as a psychiatrist or psychologist.
 They can assess the individual’s specific symptoms and needs, recommend appropriate interventions, and connect them with supportive resources.

-The National Institute of Mental Health (NIMH) offers valuable resources and information on ADHD and co-occurring conditions like ASD.
+The National Institute of Mental Health (NIMH) offers valuable resources and information on ADHD and co-occurring autism.
 You may also obtain reliable information from other parents facing the same struggle through support groups and communities.
-Understanding the symptoms, diagnosis, and treatment options is crucial in children and teens with AuDHD.

 Calming the brain so a neurodivergent child or teen can self regulate enough to learn coping strategies is critical.